 Yes.
 Any additional collections or change fees will be charged based on the fare rules for the tickets purchased.

-Due to safety considerations, you must still purchase the extra seat if you are unable to properly attach, buckle and wear the seat belt, with one extension if necessary, whenever the seatbelt sign is illuminated or as instructed by a crew member; and remain seated with the seat armrest(s) down for the entirety of the flight.
-This does not mean that you cannot lift up the armrest; however, it must be demonstrated that the armrest can go down.
-We have to consider the safety and comfort of the customer requiring an extra seat as well as the family member, particularly in the event of an emergency.
+Due to safety considerations, you must still buy the extra seat if you’re unable to properly attach, buckle and wear the seat belt, with one extension if necessary, whenever the seatbelt sign is illuminated or as instructed by a crew member.
+You also must remain seated with the seat armrest(s) down for the whole flight.
+This doesn’t mean that you can’t lift up the armrest; however, you must demonstrate that the armrest can go down.
+We have to consider your safety and comfort if you require an extra seat as well as that of your family member, particularly in the event of an emergency.

-The U.S. Department of Transportation (DOT) has confirmed that airlines are not required by law to provide additional seating or an upgrade in the event additional space is required for a passenger.
+The U.S. Department of Transportation (DOT) has confirmed that airlines are not required by law to provide additional seating or an upgrade if additional space is required for a passenger.

-In that event, you must be an active participant in preserving your extra seat.
-If necessary, you can ask a crew member for assistance.
+If that happens, you must be an active participant in preserving your extra seat.
+You can also ask a crew member for assistance.

-If you buy a second seat on United or United Express®, you are eligible to earn award miles equal to the amount of base miles for the flight.
-Members are not entitled to Premier® qualifying earnings and associated Premier benefits on the extra ticket purchased.
+If you buy a second seat on United or United Express®, you’re eligible to earn award miles equal to the number of base miles for the flight.
+Members aren’t entitled to Premier® qualifying earnings and associated Premier benefits on the extra ticket purchased.
 The miles earned for the extra ticket should appear in the Airline Activity section of your MileagePlus account with the description “Extra Seat Credit.”
-If you do not automatically receive your mileage credit, you can request the missing miles by providing the ticket number for the extra seat using the MileagePlus contact form.
+If you don’t automatically receive your mileage credit, you can request the missing miles by providing the ticket number for the extra seat using the MileagePlus contact form.